|

 The Romani diaspora includes the Middle East, Europe, and North America, but originally in India.
 After the diaspora, worldwide.

-The Romani (also spelled Romany), colloquially known as Roma, are a traditionally itinerant ethnic group living mostly in Europe and the Americas and originating from the northern Indian subcontinent, from the Rajasthan, Haryana, Punjab, and Sindh regions of modern-day India and Pakistan.
+The Roma, are a traditionally itinerant ethnic group living mostly in Europe and the Americas and originating from the northern Indian subcontinent, from the Rajasthan, Haryana, Punjab, and Sindh regions of modern-day India and Pakistan.
 Genetic findings appear to confirm the Romani "came from a single group that left northwestern India about 1,500 years ago.

-The Romani are widely known among English-speaking people by the exonym Gipsies, which some people consider pejorative due to its connotations of illegality and irregularity.
+The Roma are widely known among English-speaking people by the exonym Gypsies or Gipsies, which some people consider pejorative due to its connotations of illegality and irregularity.
 They are a dispersed people, but their most concentrated populations are located in Europe, especially Central, Eastern, and Southern Europe (including Turkey, Spain, and Southern France).

-Since the 19th century, Romani have also migrated to the Americas.
+Since the 19th century, Roma have also migrated to the Americas.

 The languages spoken are Romanes and various dialects of Romanes.
 Most Romani people are Christian, others Muslim, some retained their ancient faith of Hinduism from their original homeland of India, and others have their own religion and political organization.